zw963/pryx/README.md

   1. `break` not work well if you add more than one break point, but still use `next` goto the next break point, See https://github.com/gsamokovarov/break/issues/12
-  2. because `pry!` use binding.of\_caller, when work with pry-stack\_explorer up command, you can see two more stack get pushed. so, you have to up 3 times instead 1 time in normal case.

 ## Support